Explicit subconvexity for $\mathrm{GL}_2$

 \section{Acknowledgement}

 The preparation of this paper is completed during the stay of the author at the math department of BUAA, in the MTA R\'enyi Int\'ezet Lend\"ulet Automorphic Research Group at Alf\'ed Renyi Institute in Hungary, in TAN at EPFL and in IMS at the National University of Singapore.
 The author would like to thank all these institutes for their hospitality.
-The author would like to thank Prof. Wee Teck Gan for bringing the Ichino-Ikeda type formula of Waldspurger into his attention.
-The author would also like to thank Prof. Zhi Qi and Prof. Yannan Qiu for generously sharing their knowledge, preprints and papers on modular forms of half-integral weights.
-Finally, the author would like to thank Prof. Philippe Michel for bringing the contact of the co-author of the appendix.
+The author would also like to thank the anonymous referee for careful reading and useful suggestions, which improves the readability of the paper.